5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 a←1 ⋄ ⌹Hello world⌹←1 ⋄ txt←'text; foo' ⍝ comment
 ~~~

 Since any match that starts and ends with a quote is text by definition the function returns those untouched.
-Anything that start with a lamp symbol is a comment, so they are returned untouched as well.
+Anything that starts with a lamp symbol is a comment, so they are returned untouched as well.
 That leaves the hits for the real variable names: they are exchanged against `⌹Hello world⌹`.

 Naturally transformation functions gives you enormous power: you can do whatever you like.